Galway West Bye-Election 2026 — Five-Seat Constituency Profile

 Galway West on the map

-IrelandInsights maps Census 2022 demographics for every electoral division in the Galway West area — population, employment, education, and housing tenure — at a resolution well below county level.
+IrelandInsights maps Census 2022 data for every electoral division in Galway West — population, employment, education, and housing tenure — well below county level.

-The constituency stretches from the city out across Connemara — Galway City Centre, Salthill, Knocknacarra, Newcastle, Bearna / Barna, An Spidéal / Spiddal, An Cheathrú Rua / Carraroe, Oileáin Árann / Aran Islands, Maigh Cuilinn / Moycullen, Oughterard and An Clochán / Clifden.
-Each is a distinct census patchwork of electoral divisions; select any place to fly the map there and read its Census 2022 figures in place.
+The constituency runs from the city out across Connemara: Galway City Centre, Salthill, Knocknacarra, Newcastle, Bearna / Barna, An Spidéal / Spiddal, An Cheathrú Rua / Carraroe, Oileáin Árann / Aran Islands, Maigh Cuilinn / Moycullen, Oughterard and An Clochán / Clifden.
+Each is a distinct patchwork of electoral divisions.
+Select any place to fly the map there and read its Census 2022 figures.

 → Explore the Galway West area on the live map